Dimension 2: Safety

 Home-based care

-On the 30th June 2022, 61.2% of Aboriginal children and young people under 18 years were in home-based care (relative/kinship carer household) in SA.
+On the 30th June 2024, 60.7% of out-of-home-care (OOHC) Aboriginal children and young people aged 0-17 years, were in home-based care (relative/foster carer households) in SA.

 Data Source: AIHW, Child Protection Collection